Pimiento-Research-Group/Shark-FD-through-time/README.md

 - It further produces 3 Rdata files: the results of the resampling procedure in wide and long format - Taxon_variation_resampling_metrics.RData, Taxon_variation_resampling_long.RData - and the taxonomic loss sequence - Species richness sequence.RData
 08. **Functional diversity results**: This code plots shark functional diversity through time, assesses if this deviates from null expectations via Z-scores, and examines if empirical changes in taxonomic richness are significantly different from when this data are resampled
 - It produces Figure 2, Table 2, S4 and S5
-- It further produces an xlsx file used to produce Table 2: Empirical_null_FD differences.xlsx
+- It further produces an Rdata and xlsx file used to produce Table 2 - Empirical_null_FD_metrics.Rdata and Empirical_null_FD differences.xlsx
 09. **Recent resampling analyses**: This code assesses if our Recent results are reliable by re-analysing Recent functional diversity with all Recent teeth and random resampling
 - It produces 4 Rdata files - 2 providing the results of the "Recent-plus" sampling in wide and long format - Full_Recent.Rdata, Full_Recent_long.Rdata - and 2 providing the results of the "Recent-plus resampled" sampling in wide and long format - Recent_resampling.Rdata, Recent_resampling_long.Rdata
 10. **Recent resampling results**: This code plots the Recent resampling results and analyses their deviation from null expectations
 - It produces Figure S7
+- It further produces 2 Rdata files of a null model of the "Recent-plus" sample in wide and long format - Full_Recent_null.Rdata, Full_Recent_null_long.Rdata
 11. **Sensitivity tests**: This code produces sensitivity tests in which all functional diversity analyses are re-done with individual traits removed.
 - It produces Figure S9
 - It further produces 18 Rdata files - the functional diversity results in wide, long and median/standard deviation format for each of the six dental characters examined